 The Eagle Scout decided that this project wasn't for him because he lived too far away.
 We're now in search of another Scout to take up the challenge, or other options.
 Public access to this nature preserve is diminished by this broken bridge.
 Contact Us if you're interested.
 You don't have to be a Scout, we're open to all ideas.

 June 18, 2016

-The Quality Parks Master Naturalist Team recruited an Eagle Scout to help out with fund raising and rebuilding the foot bridge.
-Suffolk County Parks has yet to approve the project.
-Here's hoping the bridge will again allow public access to the circular trail at Cranberry Bog Preserve.
+Quality Parks recruited an Eagle Scout to help out with fund raising and rebuilding the foot bridge.
+Suffolk County Parks has yet to approve this project just underway.
+We met to take a closer look.